practicalli/amazon-web-services/docs/introduction/repl-workflow.md

 * RDD enables rapid design experiments so different approaches can easily and quickly be evaluated .
 * TDD focuses the results of the REPL experiments into design decisions, codified as unit tests.
 These tests guide the correctness of specific implementations and provide critical feedback when changes break that design.

 [Unit tests](https://practical.li/clojure/testing/unit-testing/){target=_blank} should support the public API of each namespace in a project to help prevent regressions in the code.
-Its far more efficient in terms of thinking time to define unit tests as the design starts to stabilize than as an after thought.
+Its far more efficient in terms of thinking time to define unit tests as the design starts to stabilise than as an after thought.

 `clojure.test` library is part of the Clojure standard library that provides a simple way to start writing unit tests.